This Clip Upon Dickie V's Return Will Hit You Straight In The Feels

 “On Oct.
 12, I’ll be honest with you, when they walked through and told me I had cancer and it was really going to be a serious surgery and all, I never dreamt at 82 I would ever be courtside again,” Vitale continued.
 “But to be here today, I’m sorry, I hope I don’t cause a problem out there, but I’m just so emotional.
 And the game is the big thing, so let’s get this game going, talk some basketball.”

-Vitale has been receiving treatment and chemotherapy for Lymphoma for the past month and, through his Twitter account, ha kept fans updated throughout the process.
-Vitale, who announced he was diagnosed with lymphoma Oct.
+Vitale has been receiving treatment and chemotherapy for Lymphoma for the past month and, through his Twitter account, has kept fans updated during the process.
+Vitale, who announced he was diagnosed with Lymphoma Oct.
 18, started his treatment earlier in November and shared it will continue for six months.